Why THE CHOKEPOINT?

 THE CHOKEPOINT looks at the maritime transport sector in Lebanon (my home country) from an original angle, using my own data, on-the-ground sources, and on many occasions historical records collected since 2005.
 The same goes for the energy and industrial sectors which most of the time will be explored through a historical lens, and with reliance on my own records, including ones that were passed on to me.

 Turning to Iraq, most of the reports will be an attempt to throw light on a history that has been either forgotten, muted, or hidden somewhere.
 For this purpose, I will share historical records, with some dating to the 1950s, and with a special focus on the energy and industrial sectors.
-I have been living and working in Baghdad since 2019.
+I lived and worked in Baghdad between 2019 and early 2023.

-In addition to Lebanon and Iraq, I share historical records that show how other Arab countries built themselves to become what they are nowadays, with a focus at the beginning on a country that stands out in the Gulf region: Oman.
+In addition to Lebanon and Iraq, I share historical records that show how other Arab countries built themselves to become what they are nowadays, with a focus on the UAE and Saudi Arabia.

 Subscribe to get full access to the newsletter and website.

-I also have extensive experience covering political and security developments in Syria, Lebanon and Iraq, for media outlets like the Wall Street Journal and the Financial Times.
+I also have extensive experience covering political and security developments in Syria, Lebanon, and Iraq, for media outlets including the Wall Street Journal and Financial Times.

 Stay up-to-date